-Based on our procedures, we found management's key judgements and estimation of the fair value of the vendor notes to be reasonable.
+Based on our procedures, we found management's key judgements and estimation of the fair value of the assets and liabilities acquired to be reasonable.

 We also considered the adequacy of the disclosures in the financial statements in respect of this matter and found the disclosures in the financial statements in respect of the key judgements and sources of estimation uncertainty to be adequate.